 Bettina Widmer, Head of Vertical Hub at Blick Group, joined WAN-IFRA’s Digital Media India 2023 conference in New Delhi to discuss the company’s portfolio of audience verticals and the strategic decision to focus on target audiences.

-“The reason why we have such a large range of verticals is that we are trying to present niche topics that reach new audiences, that bring them to our page,” she said.
+“We aim to present niche topics that appeal to new audiences, attracting them to our page,” she said.

 “We want to create emotional touch points that strengthen our existing readers’ loyalty to our brand, but also reach new people who haven’t been on our platform yet, to give them a first impression through one of our verticals.”

 The strategy to build audience verticals was further boosted by Blick’s participation in the Table Stakes Europe programme in 2022.
 Designed primarily for local and regional news organisations, Table Stakes Europe is a WAN-IFRA programme in partnership with Google News Initiative that helps news publishers drive digital revenue growth by re-focusing on audiences.

 One of the publisher’s website sections that is aimed at a specific audience focuses on climate and environment.
 It covers the topic of sustainability.
 The vertical, called “Green,” is sponsored by a Swiss power producer.